 Mortgage closing fees in the Netherlands

-When you buy a home in the Netherlands, you must pay closing fees, including the transfer tax of 2%, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.
+When you buy a home in the Netherlands, you must pay closing fees, including a transfer tax of 2%, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.

 Mortgage closing fees are tax-deductible in the Netherlands.
 You can receive a tax return on the valuation report, mortgage brokerage, and advisory and mortgage-related fees at the notary (deed of mortgage and public land records).
-If the Dutch government implements the new law, first-time buyers will have more chances to afford a home in the Netherlands.